spring-projects/spring-hateoas/readme.md

 ```

 ## RelProvider API
-When building links you usually need to determine the relation type to be used for the like.
+When building links you usually need to determine the relation type to be used for the link.
 In most cases the relation type is directly associated with a (domain) type.
 We encapsulate the detailed algorithm to lookup the relation types behind a `RelProvider` API that allows to determine the relation types for single and collection resources.
 Here's the algorithm the relation type is looked up:

 1. If the type is annotated with `@Relation` we use the values configured in the annotation.
 1. if not, we default to the uncapitalized simple class name plus an appended `List` for the collection rel.